Ntust-Course/Service-Oriented-Enterprise-System-Management/README.md

 ### [Registry](registry)

-Service Registry that can bind and execute with _Service Provider_ and _Service Consumer_.
+Service Registry that can be register and find by _Service Provider_ and _Service Consumer_.

 ### [Order Service](order_service)